Customizing Visual-Language Foundation Models for Multi-modal Anomaly Detection and Reasoning: Methodology

 \subsection{Overview}

-The process of customizing a foundation model for anomaly detection involves utilizing a generic visual-language foundation model $\Phi$.
+The process of customizing a foundation model for anomaly detection involves using a generic visual language foundation model $\Phi$.
 We provide a query sample $\mathbf{q}$ along with a sophisticated instruction, known as a prompt $\mathbf{p}$, to the model.
 The prompt can be images or texts.
-The model then predicts the binary detection result $\mathbf{c} \in \{0, 1\}$ and generates a reasoning textual response $\mathbf{r}$.
-This process can be summarized as follows:
+The model then predicts the binary detection result $\mathbf{c} \in \{0, 1\}$ and a textual reasoning response $\mathbf{r}$.
+This process is given by: $ \mathbf{c}, \mathbf{r} = \Phi(\mathbf{q}, \mathbf{p})$.